 Gabriel rolled on top of me and with the gentlest of pressure eased himself inside of me.
 It was very painful at first and I involuntarily cried out.
 Gabriel was very nervous afterwards and it took a minute or two for me to convince him that I was fine and that the pain was nothing compared to the joy I felt from feeling our love joined together in such a way.
 When he was finally able to relax again I did my best to encourage him.
 We moved together, slowly at first but every motion seemed to create an increased urgency to everything we were experiencing.

-I lost sense of everything around me and soon there was nothing but Gabriel and I and this terrible need overwhelming me from the inside out, "Oh, Gabriel," I cried, "I love you…I love you…" I whispered it over and over again until something seemed to burst within me and the fire of fulfillment spread throughout my body.
+I lost sense of the world around me and soon there was nothing but Gabriel and I and this terrible need overwhelming me from the inside out, "Oh, Gabriel," I cried, "I love you…I love you…" I whispered it over and over again until something seemed to burst within me and the fire of fulfillment spread throughout my body.
 I could feel it from him, too, his absolute pleasure as he fell against me and clung to my body in exhausted ecstasy.

 I ran my fingers through is hair and kissed his temple, "Vivienne," he sighed as he rolled to the side and curled himself around me.
 "I love you…I feel like I have always loved you," he turned my head so I was facing him, "I will never love another," he took my face in his hands and kissed me.
 "We will always be together."